FDJASVS-X/wpfui-X/README.md

 **WPF UI** is free and open source software licensed under **MIT License**.
 You can use it in private and commercial projects.
 Keep in mind that you must include a copy of the license in your project.

+# wpfui-X [WIP]

+Modified In Poland With ❤

+wpfui-X provides a Windows 10 UI for Windows 10 users.